syedkhundmir62995/Farm-Stack-Todo-App/README.md

 # Farm-Stack-Todo-App

-#### This application has been created as a learning tool to acquaint myself with the FARM stack's logic, syntax, control flow, and architecture.
+#### I have developed this application as a part of exercise to acquaint myself with the FARM stack's logic, syntax, control flow, and architecture.

 #### To begin, I worked on the backend to create APIs using FastAPI and Mongodb, and then I moved on to the frontend using React.
 Furthermore, I integrated the frontend and backend to create a fully functional app.